Anirudh024/Python-Learning-Game/README.md

 Adult ADHD (Attention Deficit Hyperactivity Disorder) symptoms may include:

-Impulsiveness
+Impulsiveness"\n"
-Disorganization and problems prioritizing
+Disorganization and problems prioritizing"\n"
-Poor time management skills
+Poor time management skills"\n"
-Problems focusing on a task
+Problems focusing on a task"\n"
-Trouble multitasking
+Trouble multitasking"\n"
-Excessive activity or restlessness
+Excessive activity or restlessness"\n"
-Poor planning
+Poor planning"\n"
-Low frustration tolerance
+Low frustration tolerance"\n"
-Frequent mood swings
+Frequent mood swings"\n"
-Problems following through and completing tasks
+Problems following through and completing tasks"\n" Hot temper"\n"
-Hot temper
-Trouble coping with stress
+Trouble coping with stress"\n"

 The game has modes through which it can help the student recover or overcome the some of the issues caused due to ADHD.
 The game helps in keeping a track of scores for each game mode and with these scores it is possible to forecast the improvement the students shows in which he/she used have issues in such as memorizing, show attention to a subject and so on.